SUUKRAT-183/Academic-Research-Navigator/README.md

 This creates a gap between **research intent** and **catalogue search**.

-Research Navigator attempts to bridge that gap by introducing a discovery layer on top of library resources.
+Academic Research Navigator attempts to bridge that gap by introducing a discovery layer on top of library resources.

 Instead of treating the catalogue as the entire research experience, the system provides an interface for: